This website uses cookies to help you make the most of your visit.

 Pharmacy context

 This health-centre community pharmacy is part of a family-run chain of independent pharmacies.
-It dispenses prescriptions which are generated by the surgery on the same site.
-It sells a range of medicines over the counter and offers seasonal flu vaccinations.
+Its main activity is dispensing NHS prescriptions which are largely generated by the surgery on the same site.
+It sells a range of medicines over the counter, offers seasonal flu vaccinations, and NHS Pharmacy First Service.

 Inspection summary findings